psu-psychology/r-bootcamp/README.md

 # r-bootcamp
-An introduction to R for grad students, postdocs, and others
+An introduction to R for grad students, postdocs, and others.